 Social media also played a significant role in bringing the conversation to the forefront, with the birth of the #BiWeek hashtag in 2014, advocating bisexual rights globally and seeking to accelerate the acceptance of the bisexual community.

-Bisexual Awareness Week is a pivotal worldwide initiative that spotlights the experiences and challenges of those attracted to more than one gender.
+Bisexual Awareness Week is a worldwide initiative that spotlights the experiences and the challenges bi people face.

 Bisexual people face two significant obstacles: biphobia and bisexual erasure, or "bi erasure."
 The former refers to prejudice due to one's bisexuality.
 In contrast, the latter refers to denying or dismissing the existence of bisexuality.